Contents hide

 Here are some examples of adverbs placed between the auxiliary and main verb in compound verb tenses:

-He has always been a good student. (has been is the verb complex; always is the adverb)
+He has always been a good student. (has been is the verb complex; always is the adverb.)

-They had never seen such a beautiful sunset. (had seen is the verb complex; never is the adverb)
+They had never seen such a beautiful sunset. (had seen is the verb complex; never is the adverb.)

-She will probably arrive late. (will arrive is the verb complex; probably is the adverb)
+She will probably arrive late.
+(Will arrive is the verb complex; probably is the adverb.)

-We have already finished the project. (have finished is the verb complex; already is the adverb)
+We have already finished the project.
+(Have finished is the verb complex; already is the adverb.)

-They had just left the house when it started raining. (had left is the verb complex; just is the adverb)
+They had just left the house when it started raining.
+(Had left is the verb complex; just is the adverb.)

 In each of these examples, the adverb appears between the auxiliary verb and the main verb, providing additional information about how the action is performed or when it occurred in relation to the past, present, or future.